Tsvetana Pironkova: 2007–2009: Top-50 debut

 In 2007, Pironkova lost in the first rounds of the Australian Open, French Open, and Wimbledon.
 She played in qualifying rounds for the US Open and beat Zuzana Ondrášková, Marta Domachowska, and Stéphanie Dubois to reach the main draw, and drew Olga Puchkova in the first round, and won that match to set up a clash with world No. 1, Justine Henin, in the second round.
 Pironkova lost to Henin in straight sets.
 After the US Open in September, Pironkova played in one of the biggest Challenger events of the year in Bordeaux, winning the tournament with straight-set victories over Mathilde Johansson, Tatjana Malek and Alizé Cornet.

 Pironkova made a solid start to 2008, winning two qualifying matches at the Tier-II event in Sydney before bowing out in three sets to Dominika Cibulková.
 She reached the second round of the Australian Open, losing to second-seeded Svetlana Kuznetsova in straight sets.
-Pironkova caused another upset at the Rome Masters, when as a qualifier, she beat top seed and world No. 3, Ana Ivanovic, in the second round for the biggest victory of her career at that time.
+Pironkova caused another upset at the Italian Open, when as a qualifier, she beat top seed and world No. 3, Ana Ivanovic, in the second round for the biggest victory of her career at that time.
 Pironkova advanced to the quarterfinals, her first ever at a Tier-I event, when Victoria Azarenka retired during their third-round match with Pironkova leading, but, was defeated in three sets by Anna Chakvetadze.
 In September, Pironkova reached the final of an ITF event in Sofia, where she lost to Nuria Llagostera Vives.
 Pironkova ended the year ranked No. 46 in the world, marking her first ever top-50 season.

 She kicked off her 2009 season playing at Brisbane where she lost in second round to Sara Errani, she made the quarterfinals at the Hobart International before she lost to Virginie Razzano.
 En route, she defeated then world No. 15, Patty Schnyder.
-It was her fifth top-20 win in her career.
+It was the fifth top-20 win in her career.

 At the Australian Open, Pironkova defeated Karolina Šprem in the first round before losing to 16th seeded Marion Bartoli.
 Playing at the Dubai Open, Pironkova reached the second round of the tournament losing to 12th seed Cibulková.
 Seeded No. 8 at the first Andalucia Tennis Experience, Pironkova lost in the first round to Roberta Vinci.

 Pironkova won four matches at Stuttgart (three in qualifying) but lost to Agnieszka Radwańska in the round of 16.
 She also lost in the first rounds of the French Open and Wimbledon, both times to Jill Craybas in straight sets.
 Pironkova played her last tournament of the season at Kremlin Cup where she came up with better performance reaching the quarterfinals defeating top seeded Vera Zvonareva in round of 16 before losing out to Alona Bondarenko.
 She also reached two ITF quarterfinals at Sofia and Athens.